Today, I’d like to discuss money-saving strategies that we use to reduce debt and increase wealth.

-This was one of our smartest beginnings because it helped us to figure out where we were not being smart with our money.
+This was one of our smartest beginnings because it helped us figure out where more effort was needed.

 Another thing we learned during the process of tracking expenses is how much our utilities were costing us.

-You don’t really look at the overall yearly expenses but when you see that your mobile phone is costing you $2000 your jaw should drop.
+You don’t look at the overall yearly expenses, but your jaw should drop when you see that your mobile phone costs you $2000.

-Even the smallest changes help the overall purpose of saving money.
+Even the most minor changes help the overall purpose of saving money.

 Budgeting Your Money

-Tracking your expenses and budgeting are two different things since one is balancing numbers and the other is telling you a story.
+Tracking your expenses and budgeting are two different things since one balances numbers, and the other tells you a story.